 Dr. Horton is a licensed psychologist specializing in individual and family-based interventions for children, adolescents, and adults.
 Her primary areas of specialty include Cognitive Behavioral Therapy (CBT) for depression and anxiety and Parent Consultation for a variety of emotional and behavioral difficulties.
 Additionally, she is experienced in interventions for suicidal thoughts and behavior, nonsuicidal self-injury, bipolar disorder, and psychosis.
+She is trained in SPACE (Supportive Parenting for Anxious Childhood Emotions; Yale Child Studies Center), an evidence-based parent-based treatment program for parents of children with anxiety and/or OCD, and provides SPACE both individually and in group settings.
 Dr. Horton enjoys collaborating closely with psychiatrists, teachers, family members, and other health professionals, as she has done across a variety of outpatient, school, and hospital settings.

 License and Education